Editor’s note: This is a guest blog by George Mathew.

 To sum it up, “Rather, we were blown away by the fact that a team made up of some of the most undoubtedly brilliant people in the world believe that Comic Sans is an appropriate font for such a historic occasion.”

-There’s no doubt that colours and fonts can make a big impact on conversions.
+There’s no doubt that colors and fonts can make a big impact on conversions.
 It would be wise if you can understand the trends and try to incorporate changes into your call to action buttons and typography based on what gives more conversions.
 And, always remember to test.